josen00000/Guildhall/Thesis/Readme.txt

-		Forward frame: camera always shows where player moving to Projectile frame: camera always shows where player facing to Cue frame: Camera always shows where item are (if item exist)
+		Forward frame: camera always shows where player moving to Projectile frame: camera always shows where player facing to Cue frame: Camera always shows where item are (if item exist) F6 change camera split screen state:
+		N/A currently
+	F7 change no split-screen strat
+		No strat: no stratergy for no split-screen state, player can move out of the camera Zoom to fit: When player try to move out of the camera, the camera zoom out to fit the player.
+			     Camera always trys to zoom in to original size.
+Settings:
+	The first player is always controlled by mouse and keyboard.
+	If the controller is connect, the other player is controlled by controller.
+Otherwise, they are controlled by AI.
+	Enemy and Player share same AI stratergy:
+		Patrol: No player/Enemy close enough, randomly find movable goal pos and move.
+		Shoot:	player/enemy is close enough, stable and shoot towards target with cooldown.